 Q. How long does the APA program accreditation process take upon the submission of the self-study?

-A. According to APA’s Office of Program Consultation and Accreditation, it can take 18 months or more from the time a program submits a self-study until the CoA reaches a decision.
+A. According to APA’s Office of Program Consultation and Accreditation, it can take 18 months or more from the time a program submits a self-study report until the CoA reaches a decision.
 The CoA awards accreditation to those programs judged to be in accordance with the Guidelines and Principles (G&P) for Accreditation of Programs in Professional Psychology.
 The official date of accreditation is then retroactive to the date of the site visit.

 Q. Can APA program accreditation be denied?